voxpupuli/puppet-augeasproviders/docs/development.md

       :label => 'my/foo'
     )

-will manage a simple entry in:
+will manage a simple entry as:

     { "resource" = "name"
       { "my" { "foo" = "value" } } }

+If the node to be used is the resource node itself instead of a sub-node, you can use `:resource` as the value, e.g.:

+    attr_aug_access(:foo,
+      :label => :resource
+    )

+will manage the entry as:

+    { "resource" = "value" }

 #### Property type